alenm/health19/README.md

 `mix health.seeder`

 This task will take the data from `priv/repo/seed_data.sql` and import it into your database.
-If everything works out you should have the latest data as of Jun 19, 2020.
+If everything works out you should have the latest data as of July 5, 2020.
 I will make updates once in awhile with the latest data so then all you have to do is run this task.

 ## Details About App
 * Flag icons are from [FamFam](http://www.famfamfam.com/lab/icons/flags/)